The large-$N$ limit of the chiral condensate from twisted reduced models: Results

 \section{Results}

 In the next subsections we will present our results for the chiral limit of the chiral condensate, obtained for 4 values of the bare coupling $b$ and using both the mode number and the quark mass dependence of the pion mass.
 Finally, we will perform a continuum extrapolation of our results.
-Since we expect the following large-$N$ scaling for the condensate: \beq \Sigma(N) = N \left[\overline{\Sigma} + O\left(\frac{1}{N^2}\right)\right], \eeq in what follows we will always report results for the quantity $\Sigma/N$, which is expected to have a finite large-$N$ limit.
+Since we expect the following large-$N$ scaling for the condensate: \beq \Sigma(N) = N \overline{\Sigma}, \eeq plus higher-order corrections in $1/N$, in what follows we will always report results for the quantity $\Sigma/N$, which is expected to have a finite large-$N$ limit.